Can Compact Language Models Search Like Agents? Distillation-Guided Policy Optimization for Preserving Agentic RAG Capabilities: Limitations

 \section{Limitations}

 \diff{Our experiments are restricted to Qwen2.5 (3B$\rightarrow$0.5B, 7B$\rightarrow$0.5B) and Llama3 (8B$\rightarrow$1B) model families.
 Given the rapid advancement of LLMs, comprehensive evaluation across all available models is impractical within current research timelines.
 Due to computational limitations, we restrict our investigation to student models of 0.5--1B parameters and teacher models up to 8B parameters.
-While larger teacher models are available, this work specifically targets compact models for computing resource-constrained environments, making exploration of massive teacher models beyond both our computational capacity and research scope.} As stated in Section~\ref{sec:exp}, while our model achieves strong overall performance, \diff{optimization across all capacity dimensions remains an open challenge.} \diff{We believe that our ARC analysis framework and proposed DGPO approach provide essential foundations for enabling compact models to acquire sophisticated agentic behaviors.}
+While larger teacher models are available, this work specifically targets compact models for computing resource-constrained environments, making exploration of massive teacher models beyond both our computational capacity and research scope.}

+As stated in Section~\ref{sec:exp}, while our model achieves strong overall performance, \diff{optimization across all capacity dimensions remains an open challenge.} \diff{We believe that our ARCap analysis framework and proposed DGPO approach provide essential foundations for enabling compact models to acquire sophisticated agentic behaviors.}

+\final{ Although the use of a teacher model introduces additional overhead, under our setup where a 3B teacher model is used only for inference during RL while a 0.5B student model is fully trained, it increases the overall training time by 9.5\%.
+This overhead is relatively small given the stability and performance improvements achieved. }

+\final{ Our primary motivation is to study distillation for compact models, specifically in the context of agentic RAG.
+We agree that transferring to other tasks is important.
+Extending beyond agentic RAG remains valuable future work.}